Menu

 Raising awareness of the practical and emotional impact of sensory loss

-To support our vision of “A Scotland aware of the needs of people with sensory impairment, that includes them as equal participants in community life and offers them the opportunities available to all”, NESS delivers Sensory Awareness (visual awareness and deaf awareness) Training, raising awareness of the practical and emotional impact of sight and/or hearing loss.
+To support our vision of “A Scotland aware of the needs of people with sensory impairment, that includes them as equal participants in community life and offers them the opportunities available to all”, NESS delivers a programme of Sensory Awareness (visual awareness and deaf awareness) Training, raising awareness of the practical and emotional impact of sight and/or hearing loss.

 The training will give you greater awareness as well as the skills and knowledge for you to feel confident meeting or supporting someone with a sensory impairment.
 It will also introduce ideas about making services more accessible, particularly thinking about communication and information accessibility.